BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

    disabling weapons/shields in chests is easily toggleable via a single category.
  * Added bosses from Digistruct Peak:
     * Bone Head 3.0 equips Bone Shredder / Shredifier
     * Digi Doc Mercy has a 50% chance to equip the Infinity
     * Digi Assassins all equip as they do in Southpaw Steam and Power
+ * Changed some enemy shield pools so they can't spawn Turtle shields, since Turtle shields can potentially cause the enemy to become literally unkillable, with the right combination of shield parts, rarity, and level:
+    * Midget Rats
+    * Laney's Dwarves
+    * Hyperion Hawks
+    * Psycho Snow Midgets
  * Fixes some errant commas in various statements (didn't affect the mod itself but was causing some syntax warnings in BLCMM)
  * Cosmetic changes in Enemy Gear Quality comments: